iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 ### Token

-Token for a secure connection to your TV. can be deactiveted with value "0"
+Token for a secure connection to your TV. can be deactivated with value "0"
 #### How to get a token

 Install "wscat" on the device where ioBroker is running with following command: